greenbrier species (Smilax spp.):

 Greenbrier flowers have 6 petal-like “tepals.”

 The fruits of greenbriers are drupes.
-They are black when ripe, which they aren’t quite in the photo below.
+They are black when ripe.

 In the winter.
 Roundleaf greenbrier has green photosynthetic stems with stout prickles and it is attached to branches using twining tendrils.
 (For bristly greenbrier, the prickles are narrow and more numerous.)